Glimmering light displays, seasonal cocktails, and visits with Santa mark the holiday season in Detroit, Michigan.

 Whether you are visiting from out of town or are a local wishing to spend Christmas in Detroit, I recommend an overnight getaway at one of the city’s downtown hotels.

 In December 2018, I used my Marriott Bonvoy rewards membership to nab a fantastic deal during the holiday season at the Courtyard by Marriott.
-Conveniently located near downtown’s holiday attractions, I was just a short walk from Greektown in its white and blue holiday lights and garlands, too.
+Conveniently located near downtown’s holiday attractions, this hotel is just a short walk from Greektown, decorated in white and blue holiday lights and garlands.

-If your holiday plans are centered around visiting Detroit’s downtown holiday attractions, shopping, and dining, I also recommend staying at the Shinola Hotel or the boutique Detroit Foundation Hotel.
-Otherwise, you can find more Detroit accommodations by exploring the map below.
+If your holiday plans in Detroit involve visiting the downtown holiday attractions, shopping, and dining, I also recommend the Shinola Hotel or the Detroit Foundation Hotel, where my family enjoyed live Christmas jazz music while eating brunch at the Apparatus Room.

 Take this Detroit Holiday Guide on the Go

-I recommend downloading this guide to the Detroit area’s holiday events and attractions.
-Not only will you be able to access this list of festive activities while on the go, but the downloadable version is also embedded with GPS coordinates to help you map your walking or driving route.
-GPSmyCity offers even more self-guided walking tours and GPS-embedded travel articles for Detroit.
+Not only can you access this list of festive activities while on the go, but the downloadable version is also embedded with GPS coordinates to help you map your walking or driving route.

 - 27 Best Michigan Cider Mills to Visit this Fall